England Ireland Find Havens

 Image: Michael Harpur

-Immediately beyond Saxon Wharf is the small family-run marina of Kemps Quay Click to view haven that also receives visitors.
+Immediately opposite Saxon Wharf is the small family-run marina of Kemps Quay Click to view haven that also receives visitors.

-Northam Bridge spans the river a ¼ of a mile above these marinas with a 4 - 7 metre clearance.
+The Northam Bridge spans the river a ¼ of a mile above these marinas with a HAT of 4.2 metres clearance, marking the effective head of navigation for vessels with any airdraft.
 The River Itchen then dries about ¼ of a mile above the bridge.

 Southampton Docks and the River Test